munrocket/ta-math/README.md

 - [X] es5 with babel
 - [X] coverage
 - [X] good looking example
-- [ ] new indicators (ADX, VWAP [etc](https://github.com/joshuaulrich/TTR/tree/master/R))
+- [ ] new indicators (ADX, PPSR [etc](https://github.com/joshuaulrich/TTR/tree/master/R))
 - [ ] forecasting and strategies (Holt-Winters, ARIMA, FFT [etc](https://www.quantstart.com/articles#time-series-analysis))
 - [ ] other languages (typescript, python, r)

 ### Contributing

 Feel free to contribute.
 Here [reference](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators) how to implement new indicators.
-There are test samples in the .xls files, also you can use this [tool](https://www.browserling.com/tools/text-columns-to-rows) to convert columns into rows.
+There are test samples in the .xls files, also you can use this tools([1](https://www.browserling.com/tools/text-columns-to-rows),[2](https://online2pdf.com/convert-jpg-to-excel)) to convert columns into rows.